-Table 21-1 System Maintenance: Status Menu Fields
+Table 32-1 System Maintenance: Status Menu Fields

-FIELD DESCRIPTION TxPkts The number of transmitted packets on this port.
-RxPkts The number of received packets on this port.
-Cols The number of collisions on this port.
-Tx B/s Shows the transmission speed in Bytes per second on this port.
-Rx B/s Shows the reception speed in Bytes per second on this port.
-Up Time Total amount of time the line has been up.
-Ethernet Address The Ethernet address of the port listed on the left.
-IP Address The IP address of the port listed on the left.
-IP Mask The IP mask of the port listed on the left.
-DHCP The DHCP setting of the port listed on the left.
-System up Time The total time the ZyWALL has been on.
-ZyNOS F/W Version The ZyNOS Firmware version and the date created.
-You may enter 1 to drop the WAN connection, 9 to reset the counters or [ESC] to return to menu 24.
+FIELD DESCRIPTION Status Shows the port speed and duplex setting if you're using Ethernet Encapsulation and Down (line is down), idle (line (ppp) idle), dial (starting to trigger a call) and drop (dropping a call) if you're using PPPoE Encapsulation .
+TxPkts This is the number of transmitted packets on this port.
+RxPkts This is the number of received packets on this port.
+Cols This is the number of collisions on this port.
+Tx B/s This shows the transmission speed in Bytes per second on this port.
+Rx B/s This shows the reception speed in Bytes per second on this port.
+Up Time This is the total amount of time the line has been up.
+Ethernet Address This is the Ethernet address of the port listed on the left.
+IP Address This is the IP address of the port listed on the left.
+IP Mask This is the IP mask of the port listed on the left.
+DHCP This is the DHCP setting of the port listed on the left.
+System up Time This is the total time the ZyWALL has been on.
+Name This is the ZyWALL's system name + domain name assigned in menu 1.
+For example, System Name= xxx; Domain Name= baboo.mickey.com Name= xxx.baboo.mickey.com Routing Refers to the routing protocol used.
+ZyNOS F/W Version Refers to the ZyNOS (ZyXEL Network Operating System) system firmware version.
+ZyNOS is a registered trademark of ZyXEL Communications Corporation.
+You may enter 1 to dro You may enter 1 to drop the WAN connection, 9 to reset the counters or [ESC] to return to menu 24.